LEADING OFF: Ohtani on mound, White Sox and Guardians play 2

 FIRST IMPRESSIONS

-San Francisco left-hander Carlos Rodón (1-0, 1.50 ERA) has 21 strikeouts in 12 innings over his first two starts this season.
-He pitches at Citi Field against Mets righty Chris Bassitt (2-0, 0.75), also off to a sharp start with a new club.
+San Francisco Giants left-hander Carlos Rodon (1-0, 1.50 ERA) has 21 strikeouts in 12 innings over his first two starts this season.
+He pitches at Citi Field against New York Mets righty Chris Bassitt (2-0, 0.75), also off to a sharp start with a new club.

-First-year New York manager Buck Showalter will miss the game for a medical procedure.
-The 65-year-old Showalter said he expects to be back to manage Thursday’s finale of the four-game series.

-Showalter said the Mets would be managed by committee Wednesday, leaving hitting coach Eric Chavez to lead the offense and pitching coach Jeremy Hefner to oversee Bassitt and the bullpen.

 FEELING GOOD